 Discuss with your prescriber the option (if needful) to get a bridge medication such as Gabapentin prescribed at points of particular difficulty during the taper.14

 Regular exercise is recommended for positive benefits on mental health.16

-Caffeine should be avoided due to its stimulant properties.15
+Caffeine from any source should be avoided due to its stimulant properties, and potential effects on interfering with drug metabolism.15

 Avoid marijuana or other recreational drug use18 and eliminate alcohol.
 Alcohol can have harmful interactions with Depakote and disrupt the taper process.19